Create calculation and rollup properties

 You can also create properties that calculate values based on your own criteria.
 Custom equations can only be set up for number properties within the same object for which you're creating the new property.
 For example, you can create an equation to calculate the amount from a company's most recent deal (Most recent deal amount) compared to how many times your business contacted the company (Number of times contacted).

 You can build your custom equation with arithmetic operators, comparison operators, logic operators, conditional statements, and other functions.
 These equations can return number, boolean, string, or date values.
-Learn more about the available operators and functions, and how to format your formulas.
+Learn more about available operators, functions, and how to format your formulas.
+You can also review examples of commonly used formulas.

 To build a custom equation calculation property: